-Locker Rooms, Lockers: The Men's, Ladies' and Girls' Locker (dressing) Rooms provide rental lockers in two sizes for our members.
+Locker Rooms, Lockers: No members of the opposite sex may enter designated locker rooms.
+The Men's, Ladies' and Girls' Locker (dressing) Rooms provide rental lockers in two sizes for our members.
 The Boys' Locker Room does not provide lockers.
 Rental charges are annual.
 No person under 18 years may use a Senior Locker Room.
 Juniors sharing lockers with adults must take skates to Junior Locker Rooms to change.
 Belongings may have to be temporarily removed from lockers during shutdown to allow for refurbishing.
 Management will break locks if necessary to remove contents if not emptied by skaters after posted notification.
+NO cell phone usage or photography is allowed in locker rooms in accordance with Safe Sport policies.